PKU-Alignment/omnisafe/docs/source/index.rst

             Puzzling Math
             ^^^^^^^^^^^^^
-            Safe RL algorithms are a class of algorithms that are based on a rigorous mathematical foundation.
-Although these algorithms have detailed theoretical derivations, they lack a unified symbolic system, which can make it difficult for beginners to learn them systematically and comprehensively.
+            Safe RL algorithms belong to a class of rigorously grounded algorithms that are built upon a strong mathematical foundation.
+            While these algorithms possess detailed theoretical derivations, their lack of a unified symbolic system can pose challenges for beginners in terms of systematic and comprehensive learning.

     .. tab-item:: Problem II
         :sync: key2